Charlie-Lambino-Worthington/Bridle-Biscuit-Boarding/README.md

 Acceptance criteria

-·         View star ratings and comments left by previous customers when not logged in
+·         View ratings and comments left by previous customers when not logged in

-·         Ability to leave a star rating and review when logged in
+·         Ability to leave a rating and review when logged in

 ·         Only able to leave a review with a valid booking id so users know all reviews are from real previous customers